Saint Michael’s celebrates three Fulbright winners

 O’Neil graduated from Saint Michael’s last year and immediately accepted a position in the College’s Office of Institutional Advancement as a Stewardship and Donor Relations Officer.
 He said his college experience working as a Saint Michael’s tour guide all four years prepared him well.

-While completing his undergrad degree, he said he tried to take advantage of Saint Michael’s Center for Global Engagement.
+While completing his undergrad degree, he said he tried to take advantage of Saint Michael’s Institute for Global Engagement.
 He was selected for a Freeman Foundation International Internship in South Korea the summer before his senior year, during which he worked in an after-school program geared towards first-generation Korean students.
 He also participated in a two-week trip to Japan through Saint Michael’s, and he served as co-president of the French Club, through which he helped plan trips each semester to Quebec.

 “As a student [at Saint Michael’s] it’s almost difficult not to take a part of some type of global opportunity.
 There’s so many that they offer,” O’Neil said.